1948 Kilkenny Senior Hurling Championship

-The 1948 Kilkenny Senior Hurling Championship was the 54th staging of the Kilkenny Senior Hurling Championship since its establishment by the Kilkenny County Board.
+The 1948 Kilkenny Senior Hurling Championship was the 54th staging of the Kilkenny Senior Hurling Championship since its establishment by the Kilkenny County Board in 1887.
+The draw for the first round fixtures took place on 14 March 1948.
+The championship ran from 18 April to 22 August 1948.

+Éire Óg were the defending champions, however, they were beaten by Tullaroan in the semi-final.

-On 22 August 1948, Tullaroan won the championship after a 1–12 to 2–03 defeat of Carrickshock in the final.
-It was their 18th championship title overall and their first title in 14 championship seasons.
+The final was played on 22 August 1948 at Nowlan Park in Kilkenny, between Tullaroan and Carrickshock, in what was their third meeting in the final.
+Tullaroan won the match by 1–12 to 2–03 to claim their 18th championship title overall and a first title in 14 years.